sds/haml-lint/README.md

 We love getting feedback with or without pull requests.
 If you do add a new feature, please add tests so that we can avoid breaking it in the future.

-Speaking of tests, we use [Appraisal] to test against both HAML 5 and 6.
+Speaking of tests, we use [Appraisal] to test against both Haml 5 and 6.
 We use `rspec` to write our tests.
 To run the test suite, execute the following from the root directory of the repository: